The Simons Observatory: Cryogenic Half Wave Plate Rotation Mechanism for the Small Aperture Telescopes: Performance

 \section{Performance}

-We discuss the thermal and mechanical performance of three CHWPs evaluated at the University of Tokyo and in SAT cryostats at the University of California San Diego (UCSD), Princeton University, and the Lawrence Berkeley National Laboratory (LBNL) (Fig. \ref{fig:lab-testing}.).
+We discuss the thermal and mechanical performance of three CHWPs evaluated at the University of Tokyo and in SAT cryostats at the University of California San Diego, Princeton University, and the Lawrence Berkeley National Laboratory (Fig. \ref{fig:lab-testing}).
+Performance is evaluated using a dummy mass that brings the rotor mass to that expected with the full sapphire stack.
+The dummy mass is coated with epoxy to mimic the thermal conditions in the relevant IR frequencies.